 Please note that 48 hours notice is required in order to avoid payment in full for the missed session, unless it can be rescheduled within the same week. many thanks for your understanding.

 I have availability on Tuesdays, Wednesdays and Thursdays.
 Please enquire about days/times as some slots are available fortnightly or monthly due to use by supervisees.

 If you would like an initial session please contact me, either by phone or e-mail:- Mobile: 07931 333 679 E-Mail: email@example.com

 If you would like to know more about me then you check out my website on www.londoncounsellor.org.uk.

 FAQs Will you be talking to anyone about me?
 Everything you tell me in therapy will be strictly confidential with very few legal and ethical exceptions.

 I talk about my work with a qualified, professional supervisor but I would not be giving away any identifying material about you; the focus of supervision is my work, not my clients' business.

 How long will I have to come for?
 There is no set number of sessions for which you would be expected to come; that will be entirely up to you.

 Will I have to come every week?
-In the beginning stages of counselling most people find that coming every week is helpful to get going.
-Then you are more likely to know what frequency might work best for you.
-It can always be changed if you think you need more or less.
+In the beginning stages of counselling most people find that coming every week for 6-8 weeks is helpful to get going.
+Then you are more likely to know what frequency might work best for you; after then you can always adjust frequency if you think you need more or less.

 What about cancellations, will I have to pay for those?
 So long as you give 48 hours notice of a cancellation you won't have to pay for the missed session.